Basketball scorekeeping: Scoring

-Free Throw (or Foul Shot)
+Free throw (or foul shot)

 1 point is scored for a team when its player makes an unguarded shot from the free throw line.
 Free throws are awarded from shooting fouls, personal fouls that exceed the team foul limit, or technical and flagrant fouls committed against a player.
 Referees are solely responsible for calling fouls that can result in free throw opportunities, during which the game clock is stopped.
 It should also be noted that a free throw is not a field goal.
 Typically, free throws are tracked as a separate statistic in official scorekeeping.

-Two-point Field Goal
+Two-point field goal

 2 points are scored for a team when its player makes a field goal from anywhere inside the three-point line.
-Layups, slam dunks, post shots, and mid-range jump shots all award the same amount of points despite their differences in distance and difficulty.
-Unlike free throws, the game clock does not stop when a field goal is scored, as the ball is consider in play.
+Layups, slam dunks, post shots, and mid-range jump shots all award the same number of points despite their differences in distance and difficulty.
+Unlike free throws, the game clock does not stop when a field goal is scored, as the ball is considered in play.
 Additionally, if the scoring player is fouled in the act of shooting, a made free throw turns the two-point field goal into a three-point play.

-Three-point Field Goal
+Three-point field goal

 3 points are scored for a team when its player makes a field goal from anywhere outside the three-point line.
 This shot is worth an extra point compared to a standard two-point field goal because it is generally more difficult to convert and relatively less common to shoot.
 The shooter must not be touching the three-point line before when attempting the shot.
 They are often recorded as their own statistic on the scoresheet, while also contributing to the overall field goal totals.
 Additionally, if the scoring player is fouled in the act of shooting, a made free throw turns the field goal into a four-point play.